 - Don’t call your child “smart.”
 This makes her think she’s born that way.
 Over praising can hold her back from reaching her potential.
 And don’t praise speed or perfection, either.
 Those aren’t skills that will nurture a love of math.

 - Praise learning and effort instead.
-Focus on the effort it took your child to get to where she is.
+Focus on the effort it took her to get to where she is.
 Praise her for not giving up, for trying a new strategy, and for her interest in math.
 These are valuable traits worthy of praise.

-- If your child says it’s hard, tell her that her brain is working.
+- If she says it’s hard, tell her that her brain is working.
 Hard work is difficult and awkward, yes.
 But we shouldn’t avoid it.
 Instead, look at it as an indicator of her brain hard at work and growing.